manhattanhq/manhattan/readme.md

   - **Date**
   - **Quality**

+Finally, if a doctor prescribes the same drug to the same patient, more than one time, then the **last** prescription is the one registered in our database.

 #### CONTRACT

-> Connects a Pharmaceutical company with a pharmacy.
+> Connects a pharmaceutical company with a pharmacy.

-A pharmacy can be contract with **any number** of pharmaceutical companies, while a pharmaceutical company can be in contract with **any number** of pharmacies.
-Also, the relations holds a **StartDate** attribute and a **EndDate** attribute,representing the contract initialization and termination date accordingly, a **Text** attribute, representing the text upon which the contract was agreed and signed by both counterparts, and a **Supervisor** attribute, representing the contract supervisor.
+A pharmacy can be in contract with **any number** of pharmaceutical companies, while a pharmaceutical company can be in contract with **any number** of pharmacies.
+Also, the relations holds a **StartDate** and an **EndDate** attribute, representing the contract initialization and termination dates accordingly, a **Text** attribute, representing the text upon which the contract was agreed and signed by both counterparts, and a **Supervisor** attribute, representing the contract supervisor.

+We consider that each pharmacy is in contract with a pharmaceutical company, to supply itself with drugs, while each registered pharmaceutical company is in contract with one of the pharmacies.

 - Mapping Cardinality
   - **N:M**